Jaba Dvali

 Jaba Dvali (born 8 February 1985) is a Georgian former football player and current manager.

-He has played in three countries as a forward.
-He was a main goalscorer at Zestafoni during their "golden time" when the club twice in a row won the national league.
+Dvali has played in three countries as a forward.
+He is the four-time winner of the national league and two-time winner of the Georgian Cup.
+Dvali was a main goalscorer at Zestaponi during their "golden time" when the club twice in a row won the national league.
+He is also a member of the 100 club of Georgian players with a hundred and more goals.

 Career

 Dvali started his professional career at Dinamo Tbilisi.
 After being loaned to three clubs, he moved to Moldovan side Dacia.

-He spent three prolific seasons at Zestafoni during the height of their success in the early 2010s.
+He spent three prolific seasons at Zestaponi during the height of their success in the early 2010s.
 Dvali personally played a vital role in the club.
 He became a top goalscorer of the league in 2011–12.

+While at Dinamo Tbilisi, Dvali scored his 100th goal in the top division against Torpedo on 4 May 2013, entering the topscorers' club.

 In January 2014, Dvali agreed to join Azerbaijan Premier League side FK Qarabağ on a six-month loan deal.
-In June 2014, at the end of Dvali's loan deal with Qarabağ, he signed a 2-year contract with Zestafoni in Georgia.
+In June 2014, at the end of Dvali's loan deal with Qarabağ, he signed a 2-year contract with Zestaponi in Georgia.
 In December 2014, Dvali signed 2-year contract with Dacia Chișinău which came into force on 20 January 2015.

 Between 2015 and 2019 Dvali played for five domestic clubs.
-Especially noteworthy during these short-term stints was his great contribution to Sioni's promotion to Erovnuli Liga, including in a play-off 3–2 victory over Dinamo Batumi where Dvali scored a hat-trick.
+Especially noteworthy during these short-term stints was his great contribution to Sioni's promotion to the Erovnuli Liga, including in a 3–2 play-off victory over Dinamo Batumi where Dvali scored a hat-trick.

-In March 2020, Dvali returned to football after a year-long pause as director general of Zestafoni.
+In March 2020, Dvali returned to football after a year-long pause as director general of Zestaponi.
 At one point in 2021, when this fourth-tier club was plagued with injuries and suspensions, he appeared in the starting line-up and even scored from the penalty spot.

-Along with the management at the club, Dvali also took charge of Zestafoni Youth Academy.
+Along with the management at the club, Dvali also took charge of Zestaponi Youth Academy.